The Degree of the Tangent and Secant Variety to a Projective Surface: Introduction

 \section{Introduction}

-In this paper we want to study the link between the secant variety of a smooth projective surface $S$ and the Hilbert scheme of $0$-dimensional subschemes of length $2$ of $S$.
-In particular, when the embedding of $S$ in the projective space $\IP^n$ is given by a $2$-very ample divisor, then (cf.\ \cite{cat-goe}) we can identify the Hilbert scheme $\Hilb^2 S$ with the subvariety of the Grassmannian $\IG(1, n)$ parametrising all the secant lines to $S$.
+In this paper we study the link between the secant variety of a smooth projective complex surface $S$ and the Hilbert scheme of $0$-dimensional subschemes of length $2$ of $S$.
+In particular, when the embedding of $S$ in the projective space $\IP^n$ is given by a $2$-very ample divisor, then (cf. \cite{cat-goe}) we can identify the Hilbert scheme $\Hilb^2 S$ with the subvariety of the Grassmannian $\IG(1, n)$ parametrising all the secant lines to $S$.
+We can then write (the class of) $\Hilb^2 S$ as a linear combination of Schubert cycles of $\IG(1, n)$, and we expect the coefficients of this linear combination to have some geometric meaning.
+In particular, they should reflect how the surface is embedded in $\IP^n$.
+As a consequence, denoting by $h$ the very ample divisor which embeds $S$ in $\IP^n$, we expect these coefficients to depend both on some intrinsic invariant of the surface, such as $K_S^2$, and on some properties of the embedding, such as the degree $h^2$ of the embedded surface.
+Our purpose is then to explicitly compute these coefficients and give also their enumerative interpretation: it turns out that one of them is exactly the degree of the secant variety of the embedded surface, whose value is computed in Theorem \ref{thm: degree secant variety}.

-Our method to compute the degree of the secant variety $\Sec S$ is particularly interesting when $S$ is a $K3$ surface: in this case in fact, the corresponding Hilbert scheme $\Hilb^2 S$ has a richer structure since it is an irreducible holomorphic symplectic manifold.
-This fact will allow us to compute the degree of $\Sec S$ explicitly in Theorem \ref{thm: degree secant variety} when $S$ is generic, meaning that its Picard group is generated only by the hyperplane class $h$.

-The Hilbert scheme shows up also when we want to determine the degree of the tangent variety $\Tan S$ of a surface, and also in this case the situation where $S$ is a generic projective $K3$ surface is particularly interesting.
-The degree of $\Tan S$ will be determined explicitly in Theorem \ref{thm: degree tangent variety} in this last case.
+Under the assumption that the divisor $h$ is $3$-very ample, we can study in an analogous way the subvariety of the Grassmannian $\IG(2, n)$ parametrising the tangent planes to $S$ (i.e., the image of the Gauss map of $S$).
+As a result, we give a formula for the degree of the tangent variety to $S$ in Theorem \ref{thm: degree tangent variety}.

-The origin of this paper can be traced back to \cite{bcns}.
-Here the authors determine the automorphism group of the Hilbert scheme of two points on a generic projective $K3$ surface, showing that there are at most two automorphisms and giving a characterisation of the cases when there is a non-trivial automorphism.
-There is no geometric description of this extra automorphism, and the present paper was written while trying to achieve such description.
-We shall then say that these results can be obtained also in other more classical ways, for example as an application of the double point formula (see e.g.\ \cite[Thm.\ 9.3]{intersection-theory} or \cite[$\S$0]{catanese}), but in our exposition we want to emphasize and exploit the link between the enumerative properties of a $K3$ surface $S$ and the symplectic geometry of its Hilbert scheme $\Hilb^2 S$.
+We shall say that these results can be obtained also in other more classical ways, for example as an application of the double point formula (see, e.g., \cite[Theorem 9.3]{intersection-theory} or \cite[$\S$0]{catanese}), but in our exposition we want to emphasize and exploit the link between the enumerative properties of the surface $S$ and the geometry of its Hilbert scheme $\Hilb^2 S$.
+Nevertheless, our formulae are quite simple and explicit and we can easily apply them to some examples of special interest: the case of a generic projective $K3$ surface and the case of the Veronese surfaces in $\IP^n$.